AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Results

-In this section, we compare the performance of ASID-FE and SourceExtractor \citep{Bertin1996} for predicting the fluxes and locations of the sources in our synthetic test set of astronomical images.
-SourceExtractor is a popular software package for detecting and analyzing sources in astronomical images.
-It is widely used by the astronomy community in telescope pipelines and in studying single sources like stars, galaxies, and other astronomical events.
-For each source of the test set we used in our application, we have also the predicted flux and centre coordinate of SourceExtractor applied on the full-field simulated images.
-Using SourceExtractor to synthetic images provides a valuable tool for testing and validating our method against a commonly used one.
+In this subsection, we assess the performance of ASID-FE and SourceExtractor in predicting the flux and location of sources within our synthetic test set of astronomical images.
+Each source in the test set is accompanied by the predicted flux and centre coordinate as determined by SourceExtractor, applied to full-field simulated images.

-In Fig. \ref{fig: X_comparison_residuals}, \ref{fig: Y_comparison_residuals}, and \ref{fig: Flux_comparison_residuals}, we show the results on a small subset of the test set for SourceExtractor, the ensemble of the three MVEs and the TS-MVE, ASID-FE.
-In particular, we look at the standardized residuals with respect to the true synthetic values,

-Our evaluations indicate that all three methods can predict sources' x and y positions with considerable accuracy.
-However, there are noticeable discrepancies in the flux estimations and their uncertainties at medium to high signal-to-noise (S/N) ratios for SourceExtractor.
-Specifically, the uncertainties become progressively underestimated for sources with an S/N ratio greater than 10.
-This phenomenon has been previously documented in several studies, such as those by \citealp{Becker2007} and \citealp{Sonnett2013}.
-The MVEs ensemble outperforms SourceExtractor's prediction for the flux, however, demonstrating an overestimation of the uncertainties at high S/N. On the other hand, ASID-FE results in a more accurate method and obtains overall better results for all three quantities.
-At high S/N, ASID-FE also has some inaccuracies, being too conservative with the uncertainties of the predicted flux.
-Nonetheless, the improved performance of ASID-FE over SourceExtractor demonstrates its potential to address the challenges associated with astronomical source feature estimation.

-To further investigate the relationship between the predictions and the S/N, we evaluated the performance of the ASID-FE and SourceExtractor as a function of S/N for the test set.
-We first compare the Mean Squared Error (MSE) metric for both methods to check the accuracy of predictions without considering the predicted uncertainties.
-As expected, both methods have a decreasing MSE for increasing S/N, but ASID-FE outperformed SourceExtractor on the entire S/N range.
-The second comparison also includes the uncertainty of the prediction using a Weighted Mean Squared Error (WMSE), simply an MSE weighted by the predicted uncertainties.
-We found that ASID-FE performed significantly better than SourceExtractor.
-Fig. \ref{fig: Comparison_MSE_and_wmse} shows the results for both metrics as a function of S/N.